dnsimple/dnsimple-support/content/index.markdown

 <h3><i class="fa fa-book"></i>Blog & newsletter</h3>

-Want to know amore about DNS?
+Want to know more about DNS?
 We have regular updates on DNS news, tools, and concepts, [on our blog](https://blog.dnsimple.com).
 Consider signing up for [our newsletter](https://newsletter.dnsimple.com) as well.

 <h3><i class="fa fa-code"></i>Developer site</h3>